armanadd01/react-medical-simple-client/README.md

 This `ServiceDetails` is a private component nobody can access this component without log in. when a user log in into the site user can able t access the service details.

+### `Doctor Details`

+This `Doctor Details` is a private component nobody can access this component without log in. when a user log in into the site user can able t access the doctor details.

 ### `Login`
 This `Login` component can helps a user to log/sign into the site.
 Two types of log in and authentication are used in  site. one is email password based login/sign in and other is google based log in. when a user first visit the sure user can register.